🍂 New Season Events Include Bridgerton Author Julia Quinn Live Class

 Katie Khan

-Katie Khan is the author of two speculative fiction novels, Hold Back the Stars and The Light Between Us, published in the UK by Penguin Random House and in the US by Simon & Schuster.
+Katie Khan is the author of two speculative fiction novels, Hold Back the Stars and The Light Between Us, published in the U.K. by Penguin Random House and in the U.S. by Simon & Schuster.
 Her debut novel Hold Back the Stars is being adapted for film by the producers of Stranger Things.
-Katie’s books have been translated into more than twenty languages and nominated for awards.
-Katie is creative director at The Novelry.
+Katie’s books have been translated into more than 20 languages and nominated for awards.
+Katie is Creative Director at The Novelry.